gaaunapoi/Boxel/README.md

 # Boxel

 Boxel - A tool changer add on for most CoreXY printers.
+It is based off of E3D's Toolchanger and is compatible with it's tool plates.

 ### Linear Rail Version
 [![Boxel Working](https://img.youtube.com/vi/SFULHxbcgZo/0.jpg)](https://www.youtube.com/watch?v=SFULHxbcgZo)